stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/07-add-create-git-tag.md

       {% include "https://raw.githubusercontent.com/NordMart/review-api/main/.tekton/git_clone.yaml" %}
     ```

     **Notice** that we added another value to the **`pipelinesascode.tekton.dev/task`** annotation.
 The annotation is used by pipeline as code resolver to fetch tasks defined remotely.
-To explore stakater's Tekton
+To explore Stakater's Tekton
     catalog, please visit [`stakater-tekton-catalog`](https://github.com/stakater-tekton-catalog).

 1. Provide values for `image_registry`, and `helm_registry` parameters.
 You can find the URLs from [here](../../../../managed-addons/nexus/explanation/routes.md)